Saltmarble (SML) Self Reported Market Cap Reaches $132.94 Million

-Saltmarble (SML) traded 0.4% lower against the U.S. dollar during the 1-day period ending at 0:00 AM ET on January 2nd.
-During the last seven days, Saltmarble has traded 0.1% higher against the U.S. dollar.
-One Saltmarble token can now be purchased for $0.60 or 0.00001328 BTC on major cryptocurrency exchanges.
-Saltmarble has a total market capitalization of $132.94 million and $50,300.80 worth of Saltmarble was traded on exchanges in the last day.
+Saltmarble (SML) traded down 0.7% against the dollar during the 1 day period ending at 16:00 PM E.T. on January 9th.
+In the last week, Saltmarble has traded up 12.1% against the dollar.
+One Saltmarble token can currently be purchased for about $0.67 or 0.00001455 BTC on major cryptocurrency exchanges.
+Saltmarble has a total market capitalization of $132.94 million and approximately $41,908.52 worth of Saltmarble was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.